EmperorPenguin18/assembler/README.md

 Mini SRC assembler for school project

 ## Dependencies
-The GNU C compiler, which is availabe through MinGW on Windows
+The GNU C compiler, which is available through MinGW on Windows

 ## Installation
 Windows